zhuxiao/data_misclas/README.md

 And the binary file `mf` will be output into the folder bin in this package directory.

-We used [pilon](https://github.com/broadinstitute/pilon) to read alignment analysis to identify inconsistencies between the input genome and the evidence in the reads.

 ```
 # Pilon
 $ wget -c https://github.com/broadinstitute/pilon/releases/download/v1.24/pilon-1.24.jar